e-oj/visa/README.md

   );
 }
 ```
-An here's the SimpleAuth constructor:
+And here's the SimpleAuth constructor:
 ```dart
 class SimpleAuth{